niamhmadden23/Chat-Dapp/README.md

 This is my first time working with Svelte.
 Followed this tutorial https://www.youtube.com/watch?v=J5x3OMXjgMc

+Future changes: CSS and styling, however the main focus of this was to explore:

+- How to develop decentralized apps
+- WebRTC
+- End-to-End e2e encryption for chat
+- Using Svelte to build a chat UI

 *Psst — looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*

 *Looking for a shareable component template instead?
 You can [use SvelteKit for that as well](https://kit.svelte.dev/docs#packaging) or the older [sveltejs/component-template](https://github.com/sveltejs/component-template)*